ibm-cloud-docs/openshift/openshift_network_policy.md

 1. [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

 2. Run the `ibmcloud oc cluster config` command and copy and paste the output to set the `KUBECONFIG` environment variable.
-Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
+Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command.
+The `--admin` option downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes.
+The `--network` option downloads the Calico configuration file to run all Calico commands.
   ```
   ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin --network
   ```